sarracent/spaceship-service/README.md

 ### Series Management
 - **Create Series**: Create a new series record.
 - **List All Series**: Retrieve all series records.

+## Technical Details

+- **Database**: Uses an H2 in-memory database for storing spaceship and series data.
+- **Testing**: Includes unit testing for classes and integration tests for the service.
+- **Logging Aspect**: Custom aspect for logging all operations
+- **Caching**: Using Redis for frequently accessed data.
+- **Security**: Basic security configuration to protect API endpoints.

+## Optional Improvements

+- **Database DDL Scripts**: Use of libraries like Liquibase for database version control.
+- **Dockerization**: Containerization of the application for easy deployment.
+- **API Documentation**: Detailed API documentation with tools like Swagger.
+- **Message Broker Integration**: Implementation of a producer pattern using Kafka.

 ## Setup
 ### Installation